Push1697/devops_assignment/README.md

 # Infrastructure Deployment Project

-Welcome to my DevOps practical assignment submission.
-I've built a robust, production-grade infrastructure pipeline to deploy a specific Node.js REST API on AWS using Terraform.
+This is my DevOps practical assignment submission.
+I've built this infrastructure pipeline to deploy a specific Node.js REST API on AWS using Terraform.

 ## Why Terraform?
 I chose **Terraform** over CloudFormation because it's the industry standard for cloud-agnostic Infrastructure as Code.
-It offers cleaner state management and modularity, which I believe is critical for maintaining long-term projects.
+It offers cleaner state management and modularity, which I think is critical for maintaining long-term projects.

 ## Codebase Organization
 Here is how I structured the project: